syscl/LinuxLand/README.md

 ## [Transparent Top Bar (Adjustable transparency)](https://github.com/zhanghai/gnome-shell-extension-transparent-top-bar)
 ## [Dash to Dock](https://micheleg.github.io/dash-to-dock/)
 ## [Compact Top Bar](https://github.com/metehan-arslan/gnome-compact-top-bar) for vanilla Gnome as it looks better.
 Ubuntu does not need this.
+## [Just Perfection](https://extensions.gnome.org/extension/3843/just-perfection/) for removing the gnome's "xx is ready" notification instead of pop up the window.
+On tab "Behaviour" you have "Window Demands Attention Focus" option.
+It will remove the notification and focus on the window.

 # Install LaTex